 Your goal is to stall as much as possible until your big plays come in, and continue to wipe out any foothold your opponent gets in the game.
 If they run out of resources before you, then you’ve won.
 There’s also the potential to sneak a victory if you end up with a bit of board presence - dropping Alexstrasza immediately puts the opponent’s health at 15, sometimes allowing for a swift lethal.

 Early game: Stall, stall, stall.
-An early Doomsayer can be phenomenal against aggro.
-Even putting your Doomsayer on an empty board can be a huge boon, as it stops your opponent playing anything at all due to their inevitable destruction.
-On top of this, you’ll usually want to try to draw some cards with Arcane Intellect and play out minions and spells to help you survive, such as SN1P-SN4P for a bit of board presence or Bone Wraith for an annoying, sticky Taunt.
+You’ll usually want to try to draw some cards with Arcane Intellect and play out minions and spells to help you survive, such as Scalerider for a bit of immediate damage or Firetree Witchdoctor to let you Discover something useful.

 Here are some important tips to help you best aggro decks: